-The Ambunti (Upper Sepik) “Crocodile Festival” is a small and personal festival originated 8 years ago for the people of this region to display their traditional dress and dances.
+The Ambunti (Upper Sepik) “Crocodile Festival” is a small and personal festival originated less than 20 years ago for the people of this region together to display their traditional dress and dances.

-The Kanganamun “Tambuna Festival” began 4 years ago for the Middle Sepik /Crocodile Clan people to compete with each other for the award of being best traditional dress and Sing-Sing.
+The Kanganamun “Tambuna Festival” began 10 years ago for the Middle Sepik and the Crocodile Clan people compete for the award of being best traditional dress and Sing-Sing performance.

-PNG Frontier Adventures offers a ten day expedition including visiting the Crocodile & Tambuna Festivals, and visiting Wagu Lagoon with its “Regina Birds of Paradise” allowing for sighting of the stunning Birds of Paradise performing their dawn chorus in the rain forest canopy..
+PNG Frontier Adventures offers a 9-day/8- nights on the river expedition including visiting the Crocodile Festival and the Tambuna Festival and visiting Wagu Lagoon with its “Regina Birds of Paradise” allowing for sighting of the stunning Birds of Paradise performing their dawn chorus in the rain forest canopy.

-A one-off chance to combine a Middle Sepik River expedition and then travel on up to the PNG Highlands to attend the 2019 Mt.
+A special opportunity to combine a Middle Sepik River expedition and then travel on up to the PNG Highlands to attend the 2024 Mt.
 Hagen Show.

 The Mt.
-Hagen show runs for three full days on the 16th, 17th & 18th August 2019.
-More than 80 different cultural groups perform exposing their beautiful costumes with songs and dances.
-Coincided with the festival is the Paiya mini show, held in a village setting the day before the Mt.
-Hagen show on Friday 16th and attendance at this event is included in the itinerary and overall price.
+Hagen show runs for three full days on the in August 2024.
+More than 80 different cultural groups perform exposing their stunningly beautiful costumes with traditional songs and dances.
+Coincided with the festival is the Paiya Mini Show, (a truly – “Up Close and Personal” special experience), held in a village setting the day before the Mt.
+Hagen show on the Friday and attendance at this event is included in the itinerary and overall price.

-A one-off chance to combine a Middle Sepik River expedition and then be able to travel to the PNG Highlands to attend the 2019 Goroka Show.
+A one-off chance to combine a Middle Sepik River expedition, and then be able to travel to the PNG Highlands to attend the 2024 Goroka Show.

-The Goroka Show runs for two full days on the 13th, 14th & 15th September 2019.
-More than 50 different cultural groups perform exposing their beautiful costumes with songs and dances.
+The Goroka Show runs for two and a half days in September 2024.
+More than 90 different cultural groups perform exposing their beautiful costumes with songs and dances.